GoodGuide/ruby-style-guide/README.md

     { one: 1, two: 2 }
     ```

-    The one exception is for single-line hash literals inside of a block:
+    The one exception is for single-line hash literals inside of a _single-line_ block:

     ```Ruby
     # good - no space after { and before }